 Interviews are required for acceptance and are conducted by invitation only.
 We interview two days a week (Monday and Wednesday) beginning in September and concluding at the end of March.
 You will have two interviews with either two faculty members or one faculty member and one medical student.
 Interviews may be scheduled either in the morning or afternoon.This depends on the availability of our interviewers.The interview format is not standard in design, and interviewers will have full access to all materials in your file.
 For a more detailed discussion of the interview process please visit The Interview.

-In addition to your interviews, the interview day will include a financial aid presentation, an orientation session with the Assistant Dean for Admissions, lunch with students, and a tour of campus.
+In addition to your interviews, the interview day will include a financial aid presentation, an orientation session with the Assistant Dean for Admissions, lunch with students, and a tour of the campus.

 When should I expect a decision on my application?
 I just interviewed.

 We will make every effort to notify you of a decision on your application within four to six weeks from the time of your interview.
 Some applicants may hear sooner, some a bit later.
 A heavy workload in the Office of Admissions may extend the time frame a bit, as will the major holidays.
-You will receive notification of your application status after your interview by both email and regular mail (USPS).
+You will receive notification of your application status after your interview by email.

 What does it mean when my application has been placed on the “Wait List” after my interview?

-The Committee on Admissions will invite approximately 550 outstanding and highly qualified applicants to interview in any given year.
+The Committee on Admissions will invite approximately 600 outstanding and highly qualified applicants to interview in any given year.
 The Class size will be 155-160 in number.
 Obviously, not everyone who interviews can be immediately accepted.
 The highly competitive nature of our applicant pool makes it necessary to wait-list a large number of interviewed candidates until all interviews have been completed, generally in late March.
-In early April, the Committee on Admissions again reviews the files of all wait-list candidates, ranks their official list, and applicants are notified by regular mail of their position on the list.
+In early April, the Committee on Admissions again reviews the files of all wait-list candidates, ranks their official list, and applicants are notified by email of their position on the list.

 How is the curriculum structured?